software-mansion-labs/EIP712-cairo-article/article.md

     return();
 }
  ```
-An account deploying mapping contract should execute `set_domain_separator` within the same transaction as deployment, using multicall.
+An account deploying mapping contract must execute `set_domain_separator` within the same transaction as deployment, using multicall.
 ### Recreating the message hash
 Since our example is very simple, our structure contains only one field (starknetAddress).
 Recreating the hashable string is pretty easy - we just need to concatenate the structure hash with our value.